Purpose of this policy

 All excursion staff and where appropriate, students, must be familiar with emergency procedures for each excursion.

-Planning must cover arrangements if the excursion needs to be cancelled or recalled (for example, due to forecast severe weather conditions).
+Planning must cover arrangements if the excursion needs to be cancelled, recalled or altered (for example, due to forecast severe weather

 School council approved excursions must have an emergency response plan see: Department resources.